-Mr. Caption: J. Jonah Jameson doesn't know Spider-Man is
+Mr. Caption: J. Jonah Jameson doesn't know Spider-Man is there!

 And after Spider-Man and the Vulture start fighting, JJJ says, "Spider-Man!
 How did he get into the act?"
 Since Peter unveiled his 'plan' with JJJ in the room, I doubt the police officers know Spidey's there, either.
 Though it's pretty hard to excuse them or JJJ, since Spider-Man is clinging to the ceiling inside the armored car they're supposed to be guarding, whose doors are completely open.
 Then again, I very much doubt the New York police could even remember their own names without name tags, so forgetting to look inside the armored car they're watching is easily forgivable.